-For perhaps the first few times, I’ve really come to start to question a bit my decision to enter the architecture field at would be the age of 38.
-This is fueled largely by some comments emanating from the Asian community which I am a part of that really stresses the importance of striving for high paying professions over passion and interest and purpose.
+For perhaps the first few times, I’ve really come to start to question a bit my decision to enter the architecture field at what would be the age of 38.
+This is fueled largely by some comments emanating from the Asian community which I am a part of that really stresses the importance of striving for high paying professions over passion and interest and purpose–though it’s certainly not everyone.
 It’s a really interesting phenomenon that happens.
 Is interest (or purpose for that matter) not important in one’s profession long term?
 I think it is.
-I think this is where a lot of the Asian American community gets it wrong in terms of work, at least in America.
+I think this is where a lot of the Asian community gets it wrong in terms of work and school, at least here in America.

-It is critical to be both interested in what you do for work and be good at it too.
-Even in the midst of all this backlash, I feel that I’m starting to question the decision from a financial standpoint.
+It is critical to be both interested in what you do for work and be good at it too, because we spend so much of our waking hours at work and school.
+Even in the midst of all this backlash, I still feel that I’m starting to question the decision from a financial standpoint.
 Architecture school will require me to go into a massive debt.
 It’s not an insurmountable thing to recover from assuming I get good work after I graduate, but 100K or so of debt is not trivial.
 It would certainly delay my ability to buy a house in the foreseeable future.
 But then again, I’ve already established that a house will not necessarily make me happy.
-Rather, having a meaning career that I enjoy and am good at I think will.
+Rather, having a meaningful career that I enjoy and am good at I think will.

 Leave a comment